datanucleus/datanucleus-neodatis/README.md

 DataNucleus support for persistence to NeoDatis datastores.
 See http://neodatis.org for details about this datastore.

+__This plugin is discontinued after DataNucleus v5.0.0.
+If you want to take over development of it, please raise an issue registering your interest__.

 This is built using Maven, by executing `mvn clean install` which installs the built jar in your local Maven repository.

 KeyFacts
 --------